Gladius: Description

 The word gladius acquired a general meaning as any type of sword.
 This use appears as early as the 1st century AD in the Biography of Alexander the Great by Quintus Curtius Rufus.
 The republican authors, however, appear to mean a specific type of sword, which is now known from archaeology to have had variants.

 Gladii were two-edged for cutting and had a tapered point for stabbing during thrusting.
 A solid grip was provided by a knobbed hilt added on, possibly with ridges for the fingers.
 Blade strength was achieved by welding together strips, in which case the sword had a channel down the centre, or by fashioning a single piece of high-carbon steel, rhomboidal in cross-section.
 The owner's name was often engraved or punched on the blade.

 The hilt of a Roman sword was the capulus.
 It was often ornate, especially the sword-hilts of officers and dignitaries.

 Stabbing was a very efficient technique, as stabbing wounds, especially in the abdominal area, were almost always deadly.
 However, the gladius in some circumstances was used for cutting or slashing, as is indicated by Livy's account of the Macedonian Wars, wherein the Macedonian soldiers were horrified to see dismembered bodies.

 Though the primary infantry attack was thrusting at stomach height, they were trained to take any advantage, such as slashing at kneecaps beneath the shield wall.

 The gladius was sheathed in a scabbard mounted on a belt or shoulder strap.
 Some say the soldier reached across his body to draw it, and others claim that the position of the shield made this method of drawing impossible.
 A centurion wore it on the opposite side as a mark of distinction.

 Towards the end of the 2nd century AD and during the 3rd century the spatha gradually took the place of the gladius in the Roman legions.

-Types
+Variations

 Several different designs were used; among collectors and historical reenactors, the three primary kinds are known as the Mainz gladius, the Fulham gladius, and the Pompeii gladius (these names refer to where or how the canonical example was found).
 More recent archaeological finds have uncovered an earlier version, the gladius Hispaniensis.

 The differences between these varieties are subtle.
 The original Hispanic sword, which was used during the republic, had a slight "wasp-waist" or "leaf-blade" curvature.
 The Mainz variety came into use on the frontier in the early empire.
 It kept the curvature, but shortened and widened the blade and made the point triangular.
 At home, the less battle-effective Pompeii version came into use.
 It eliminated the curvature, lengthened the blade, and diminished the point.
 The Fulham was a compromise, with straight edges and a long point.